kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *backstabbing*

 ### SEXUAL HARASSMENT
-> Employees allege that there are cases of sexual harassment in the organization.
-This might mean that the organization's culture is permissive to this type of behavior.
+> Employees allege cases of sexual harassment in organization, indicating organization’s culture is permissive of such behavior.

 __Exemplary statements reported by employees:__

 * *sexual assaults*
-* *sexual misbehaviour*
+* *sexual misbehavior*
 * *sexual harassment*
 * *inappropriate sexual conduct*
 * *sexual comments*

 ### UNETHICAL OR ILLEGAL PRACTICES
-> Employees allege that they have met in the organization with cases of unethical or illegal practices.
-It might include any actions related to misleading customers, spying on customers, stealing customer data, violating labor law, or supporting industries that are considered unethical like the arms trade.
-In rare cases, employees allege that they witnessed very serious law breaches related to fraud, corruption, or bribery.
+> Employees allege cases of unethical or illegal practices such as misleading or spying on customers, stealing customer data, violating labor law, or supporting industries considered unethical such as arms trading.
+In rare cases, employees allege witnessing serious legal breaches related to fraud, corruption, or bribery.

 __Exemplary statements reported by employees:__